CharlyMannion/Helping_Heart/README.md

 ## Challenges
 * One of our main challenges was getting to grips with Phaser, and using it in conjunction with React
 * Because we chose to use tech that was not part of the Nothcoders curriculum, we were unable to ask for help when we ran into problems
-* We faced a few teething issues with tiled, and required a few iterations in order to get our layers how we wanted them
+* We faced a few teething issues with tiled, and required a few iterations in order to get our layers loaded simultaneously
-* We also came into trouble when merging our branches, due to the fact that Phaser needs to be written in one huge file
+* We also came into trouble when merging our branches, due to the fact that Phaser needs to be written in one file in order to run smoothly

 ## Successes
-* We all felt a huge sense of achievement when we got Phaser working, and celebrated our team's success
+* We all felt a huge sense of achievement when we got Phaser working, and celebrated our success as a team
 * Being unable to ask for help with using Phaser greatly improved our problem-solving and de-bugging skills
-* We were great at swapping pairs regularly and sharing knowledge, so it felt like we all had a really great knowledge of how our app was working, and got to work on different aspects of the game
+* We were great at swapping pairs regularly, so it felt like we all had a really great understanding of how our app was working.
+This also meant we all got the opportunity on different aspects of the game